pingcap/docs/architecture.md

 ---
 title: TiDB Architecture
-summary: The key architecture components of the TiDB Database Platform
+summary: The key architecture components of the TiDB database platform
 category: introduction
 ---